Six Ideas for Mothering Yourself by Caring for Your Inner Child

 If you’re lucky, you were provided safe boundaries as a child.
 If not, you may have found yourself in situations that weren’t emotionally safe.

 Mothering yourself demands that you impose healthy boundaries.
-These may include removing yourself from situations that aren’t healthy or continually finding ways to protect your energy.
+These may include removing yourself from unhealthy situations or continually finding ways to protect your energy.

 Only you can keep yourself and your inner child safe.

-And having clear boundaries can help build a sense of self-trust that’s critical as you navigate day-to-day life.
+And having clear boundaries can help build a critical sense of self-trust as you navigate day-to-day life.
+Maintaining these boundaries is an act of self-respect, ensuring you honor your own needs and experiences.

 3. Mother yourself by taking exquisite care of yourself.

-Mothering a small child requires setting a schedule, and ensuring she has everything she needs (healthy food, sleep, exercise, etc.).
+Mothering a small child requires setting a schedule and ensuring she has everything she needs (healthy food, sleep, exercise, etc.) to care for her mind and body.

 But what happens when our child grows up and goes off to college?
 They are on their own.

 Only you can mother yourself by taking care of yourself!
-That includes all the essentials but also scheduling time for fun, too! (more on that later :-)
+Self-care includes all the essentials like nutrition, sleep quality, environment, relationships, and scheduling time for fun! (more on that later :-)

 4. Mother yourself by allowing yourself to feel whatever is coming up.